You’re doing everything

 You don't have to navigate this alone.

-Whether you’re trying to repair the relationship or preparing for what comes next, the goal is the same: to move forward with integrity and care for your family.
+Whether you're trying to recover while staying in your career, or reconsidering what sustainable actually looks like for you, the goal is the same: to move forward with integrity, and with your own wellbeing back in the picture.

 About My Approach

 I believe therapy should feel like a conversation, not a diagnosis.
-My approach is practical and compassionate—focused on helping you understand what’s driving your thoughts and emotions while giving you tools to manage them in daily life.
+My approach is practical and compassionate, focused on helping you understand what's driving your exhaustion and stress while giving you tools to manage them in daily life.

-As a licensed therapist in Oregon, I specialize in working with men navigating marital crisis, separation, divorce and just dealing with life.
-I help men who are under intense relational and emotional pressure slow down, stabilize, and take responsibility for how they show up.
+As a licensed therapist in Oregon, I specialize in working with high-performing professionals, particularly in healthcare, navigating burnout and the pressure of always being the one who holds things together.
+I help people under intense professional and emotional pressure slow down, stabilize, and reconnect with a sustainable way of working and living.

 What You Can Expect